Pablo Honey: Legacy

 After the success of "Creep", Radiohead grew to resent it.
 In 1993, Yorke said: "It's like it's not our song any more ...
 It feels like we're doing a cover."
-The success almost led to Radiohead's breakup.
-Their frustration with "Creep" and Pablo Honey influenced their second album, The Bends (1995).
+The success almost led to Radiohead's breakup, and Radiohead stopped performing "Creep" for several years.
+Though Radiohead achieved greater commercial and critical success with later albums, "Creep" remains their most successful single.
+Their frustration influenced their second album, The Bends (1995).
 The album title, a term for decompression sickness, references Radiohead's rapid rise to fame; Yorke said "we just came up too fast".
-Though Radiohead achieved greater commercial and critical success with later albums, "Creep" remains their most successful single.
+Unhappy with the Pablo Honey cover art, Yorke enlisted his friend Stanley Donwood to help create the artwork for future Radiohead releases.
+Based on their work on Pablo Honey, the American band Hole hired Slade and Kolderie to produce their 1994 album Live Through This.

 In 2007, Pitchfork wrote that, with Pablo Honey, "Radiohead didn't so much ride the coattails of grunge to mass success as stumble over them, and they've been apologising for it ever since."
 In 1996, the bassist, Colin Greenwood, said, "I'd give [Pablo Honey] a seven out of 10 – not bad for an album recorded in just two and a half weeks."
-In 1997, O'Brien said it was derivative of Dinosaur Jr. and the Pixies.
-He described it as "a collection of our greatest hits as an unsigned band".
-Jonny Greenwood said in 1998 that it "lacked freedom", and was hindered by the band's fear and inexperience.
+In 1997, O'Brien said the guitar arrangements were "boring", with all three guitarists playing similar parts.
+He said Pablo Honey was derivative of Dinosaur Jr. and the Pixies, and described it as "a collection of our greatest hits as an unsigned band".
+Jonny Greenwood said in 1998 that it "lacked freedom", and was hindered by Radiohead's fear and inexperience.
 O'Brien said in 2020 that Pablo Honey was "pretty shit [...] but we worked hard and became good.
 That's one of the things I've held onto: you don't have to have all the answers straight away."

 Accolades

-In 1998, Pablo Honey was voted the 100th best album of all time in a poll held by Virgin and 61st in a poll by Q. The journalist Colin Larkin placed it 301st in the third edition of All Time Top 1000 Albums (2000).
-As part of its 2014 list of "1010 Songs You Must Own", Q included "Lurgee" and "Blow Out" in a list of 20 essential lesser-known Radiohead songs.
+In 1998, Pablo Honey was voted the 100th-best album of all time in a poll held by Virgin and 61st in a poll by Q. The journalist Colin Larkin placed it 301st in the third edition of All Time Top 1000 Albums (2000).
+As part of its 2007 list of the "500 Greatest Lost Tracks", Q included "Lurgee" and "Blow Out" in a list of 20 essential lesser-known Radiohead songs.
 In 2006, Classic Rock and Metal Hammer named Pablo Honey one of the 20 greatest albums of 1993.
 In 2008, Blender ranked it 82nd in its list of "100 Albums You Must Own".